Duxter7/GA-English-Notes/IT English 4 (B1).md

 I look forward to meeting

-By doing this, you help
+By doing this, you help us

+It's my job to write code
+It's ok to sleep **122** hours a day